Spooky Story: The Legend of Security Deposit Hollow

 “Thirteen cents you owe!” came the disembodied voice, and that was the last Endicott knew.

 The neighbors noticed the open door the next day and the charred pumpkins on the burnt porch and grew worried.
-They came to investigate, but found in the foyer only a pile of clothes, the flannel shirt dropped atop the faded jeans, and a new tenancy agreement crumpled beside them.
+They came to investigate, but found in the foyer only a pile of clothes, a flannel shirt dropped atop the faded jeans, and a new tenancy agreement crumpled beside them.

 And no one could find Endicott.
-Eventually, the city absorbed the property for owed back taxes, and, following a severe hurricane, had the place razed.
+Eventually, the city absorbed the property for owed back taxes, and, following a hurricane, had the place razed.
 There were whispers, of course, but no one could prove anything...and the lot never sold.
 It stands today, a shell of its former quaintness, for the want of 13 cents.

 Postscript